*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Refuel: Country Bakery is a cute little bakery just a few minutes from the trailhead.
 For something new, try their “Walking Tacos” made with Doritos nacho chips topped with in-house chili, lettuce, cheese and salsa.

 Baird Trail – Lanark County

 This short trail is suitable for all skill levels, with a boardwalk covering part of the trail that runs through a sedge wetland.
 At less than one-kilometre, the Baird Trail is a beautiful trail to explore, without breaking a sweat.
 Wander through a hardwood forest where you’ll come across the evidence of past farming in the area in the old split-rail fences that were typical for Lanark County.

 Getting There: Baird Trail is located near Middleville in Lanark County; the address is 1024 County Road 8.
 There is an on-site parking area with information about the trail and the area’s history.

-Refuel: Almonte is only a roughly fifteen-minute drive from the trail where you’ll find a number of excellent restaurants to fill you up.
-If you’re into pizza, the patio at Joe’s Italian Kitchen will be just the place to refuel.
+Refuel: Almonte is only a roughly 15 minute drive from the trail where you’ll find a number of excellent restaurants to fill you up.
+If you’re into pizza, the patio at Joe’s Italian Kitchen will be just the place to refuel, when it reopens.
 You can also stop in at Baker Bob’s to pick up some fresh-baked goods, and maybe a loaf of bread to take home with you.